In return to Seattle, Roman Torres brings Sounders added flexibility and depth

 There will be dancing, even in a pandemic.

 “He promised me,” Sounders FC coach Brian Schmetzer said Friday during a video conference call with media of defender Roman Torres.
-The two-time MLS champion was re-signed by the club this week, but not before an honest conversation between coach and player.
+The two-time MLS champion was reacquired by the club this week, but not before an honest conversation between coach and player.

 Despite the lengthy call, it didn’t take long for Torres’ jovial personality to shine through.
 He’s in the midst of a mandatory 10-day quarantine and could be available for selection for the Sounders’ match Oct.
-11 when Seattle faces Los Angles FC at Banc of California Stadium.
+11 when Seattle faces Los Angeles FC at Banc of California Stadium.

 And he’ll be watching as the Sounders (7-3-3) host the Cascadia rival Vancouver Whitecaps FC (5-9-0) on Saturday at CenturyLink Field.

-“I take the locker room very seriously and I wanted to make sure it was the right fit for the group and it is,” Schmetzer said of Torres’s return.
+“I take the locker room very seriously and I wanted to make sure it was the right fit for the group and it is,” Schmetzer said of Torres’ return.
 “Roman is happy to come back, he’s going to work hard to get into the starting lineup.
 There’s no guarantees.
 He promised me he will be his natural, joyful self in the training field, in the locker room, singing, dancing, hopefully a few more victories, dances and that’s what sealed it for me.
 Having a good conversation with a proven winner.”

-Torres would’ve preferred the club make a commitment to him after helping it win the 2019 MLS Cup.
+Torres would have preferred the club make a commitment to him after helping it win the 2019 MLS Cup.
 The Sounders didn’t pick up the option on his contract, instead wanting to negotiate a deal less than the $750,000 Torres made that season, according to figures provided by the MLS Players Association.

-Torres announced his departure via social media and was later signed by Inter Miami CF, a MLS expansion club.
+Torres announced his departure via social media and was later signed by Inter Miami CF, an MLS expansion club.
 But after appearing in just five of 14 matches, four as a starter, Torres asked his agent to look for other options.

 A willingness to work within the Sounders’ salary cap and playing a position the club needs on the field also benefited Torres.

-Preferred starters Raul Ruidiaz (Peru), Gustav Svensson (Sweden) and Xavier Arreaga (Ecuador) are expected to depart following Saturday’s match to join their respective national teams for two matches spread over the next two weeks.
+Preferred starters Raul Ruidiaz (Peru), Gustav Svensson (Sweden) and Xavier Arreaga (Ecuador) are expected to depart after Saturday’s match to join their respective national teams for two matches spread over the next two weeks.
 Peru and Ecuador are playing in World Cup qualifier matches while Sweden is in UEFA Nations League competitions.

 MLS requires a 10-day quarantine for players who travel internationally or change clubs, meaning the trio will at least miss five Sounders matches.
 Svensson and Arreaga are key to the club’s defense.
 Now Torres can slide into the center back rotation with Yeimar Gomez Andrade and Shane O’Neill.